12 Ways to Gain Respect in the Workplace

 8.Pay Attention to Distance and Tone

-Do not speak too casually and rudely in front of people you are not close to.
+Do not speak too casually and rudely in front of people you are not familiar with.
 Be careful to adjust your distance and tone according to the level of familiarity you have with the person in front of you.

 9.Do Not Waste Others' Time

 If you value other employees' time, they will value yours as well.
 Do not disrupt the flow of meetings with unnecessary conversations.
 Always be on time for your appointments.
-Be mindful not to occupy those who have a heavier workload than you.
+Be mindful not to occupy those who have heavier workloads than you.

 Do not oppose others' opinions in a harsh or rude manner.
-Make sure to express your objections in a polite tone.
-You do not have to like these opinions, but be open to listening and understanding; try to be someone who allows others to express their opinions freely.
+Be careful to express your objections politely.
+You do not have to like these opinions, but be open to listening and understanding; try to be someone others can comfortably express their opinions to.

 11.Know When to Say "No"

-You do not have to approve everything that is asked of you or said to you.
+You do not have to agree with everything that is asked of you or said to you.
 Knowing when to say "No" and expressing your own opinion increases a person's respect.
 Being a positive employee does not always mean saying "Yes" to everything.
 Sometimes this can lead to an overwhelming workload, stress, and an inability to keep your promises.
-By rejecting some things, you also show those around you that you can generate ideas worth focusing on and that your time is valuable.
+By rejecting some things, you show that you can generate worthwhile ideas and that your time is valuable.

 If you help other employees, they will be there for you when you need it.
 Try to be a suitable team player for teamwork.
-Help and support your colleagues while being vigilant against those who want to exploit you.
+Be vigilant against those who want to exploit you, and help and support your colleagues.